-To set up a, 2-port transmission measurement:
+To set up a 2-port transmission measurement:

-- 1. Select MEASURE on the main menu and then select MEASUREMENT > Transmission. - 2.
+- 1. Select MEASURE on the main menu and then select MEASUREMENT > Transmission (Ext). - 2.
 Select FREQ/DIST and enter the start and stop frequencies. - 3.
 Select AMPLITUDE, then enter the top and bottom power levels for the display or press FULL SCALE. - 4.
 For the most accurate results, press CALIBRATION on the main menu and perform a manual calibration of the instrument.
-Refer to "Calibration Procedure" on page 3-12.

-Alternatively, you can skip this step and the instrument will automatically apply the factory calibration (1-PORT ReadyCal ON).

-5. Select MARKER on the main menu and then set the appropriate markers as described in "Setting Up Markers" on page 4-33.

-- 6. Select LIMIT on the main menu and set the limit line as described in "Setting Up Limit Lines" on page 4-40.
+Refer to "Calibration Procedure" on page 2-49. - Alternatively, you can skip this step and the instrument will automatically apply the factory calibration (1-PORT ReadyCal ON). - 5.
+Connect the S331P and power sensor to the device or cable under test. - 6.
+Select MARKER on the main menu and then set the appropriate markers as described in "Setting Up Markers" on page 2-34. - 7.
+Select LIMIT on the main menu and set the limit line as described in "Setting Up Limit Lines" on page 2-40.
 This limit line is used only for visual reference and not a pass/fail guide.
-The pass/fail determination is based on the average cable loss shown in the trace card. - 7.
+The pass/fail determination is based on the average cable loss shown in the trace card. - 8.
 To save the measurement data or setup to a file, press FILE > SAVE AS..., and then select the location and file type you want to save.
-Refer to "Saving a Measurement" on page 4-52 for details on saving measurement data or setups to a file.
+Refer to "Save File" on page 6-2 for details on saving measurement data or setups to a file.